grantnorwood/adjusted-bounce-rate/readme.txt

 == Changelog ==

+= 1.2.0 (2015-03-27) =
+* Fixed issue where Yoast Google Analytics global vars were renamed in v5.0.7, and the script broke.
+Currently, there is no good way to detect whether Yoast's GA plugin is loaded and tracking is not disabled in v5.0.7 and newer.

 = 1.1.1 (2014-05-15) =
 * Added leading zero to minutes so that they sort better in Google Analytics.